awsdocs/aws-control-tower-guide/doc_source/best-practices.md

 This topic is intended primarily for management account administrators\.

-Management account administrators are responsible for explaining some tasks that AWS Control Tower guardrails prevent their member account administrators from doing\.
+Management account administrators are responsible for explaining some tasks that AWS Control Tower controls prevent their member account administrators from doing\.
 This topic describes some best practices and procedures for transferring this knowledge, and it gives other tips for setting up and maintaining your AWS Control Tower environment efficiently\.

 ## Explaining Access to Users<a name="explaining-users"></a>

 The AWS Control Tower console is available only to users with the management account administrator permissions\.
 Only these users can perform administrative work within your landing zone\.
 In accordance with best practices, this means that the majority of your users and member account administrators will never see the AWS Control Tower console\.
 As a member of the management account administrator group, it's your responsibility to explain the following information to the users and administrators of your member accounts, as appropriate\.
 + Explain which AWS resources that users and administrators have access to within the landing zone\.
-+ List the preventive guardrails that apply to each Organizational Unit \(OU\) so that the other administrators can plan and execute their AWS workloads accordingly\.
++ List the preventive controls that apply to each Organizational Unit \(OU\) so that the other administrators can plan and execute their AWS workloads accordingly\.

 ## Explaining Resource Access<a name="explaining-resource-access"></a>